-The School of Criminology & Justice Studies at UMass Lowell focuses on emerging issues confronting the criminal justice system.
+The School of Criminology and Justice Studies at UMass Lowell focuses on emerging issues confronting the criminal justice system.

 Students explore issues including violence and victims, justice-involved mental health populations, police innovations, data-driven practice and national security.